xiaoleiren/NLP-based-Social-Listening-Prototype/README.md

 https://dialogflow.cloud.google.com/#/agent/sdg-gf-nigeria-2-t9fi/intents

+dialogflow, if you want to try to use our prototype tool, please feel free to email me, I will add your gmail to get access to it.

 Contact
 -------------

-If you want to contribute to this project, please feel free to reach out to us either by creating issues on GitHub or sending emails to xiaolei.ren@mavs.uta.edu.
+If you have good idea or want to contribute to this project, please feel free to reach out to us either by creating issues on GitHub or sending emails to xiaolei.ren@mavs.uta.edu.
 Many thanks : )